weigertlab/tarrow/README.md

 ## Installation

+We provide TAP training and inference methods as the python package `tarrow`, which can be installed as follows:

 - Install [`mamba`](https://mamba.readthedocs.io/en/latest/installation.html) (or `conda`, the same but slower) and create a fresh environment: `mamba create --name tarrow`.
 - Activate the environment: `mamba activate tarrow`.
 - Pip install the `tarrow` python package directly from this GitHub repository: